conchyliculture/webwatchr/README.md

 ## Watch the whole HTML source of a page

-Just make a file `sites-enabled/mysites.rb` and append new pages to the end as new instances
+Just make a file `sites-enabled/mysites.rb` and append new pages to the end as new instances.
+By default it will check each page every hour.

     #/usr/bin/ruby
+    # encoding: utf-8
-    require_relative "classe.rb"
+    require_relative "../lib/site.rb"

-    c1 = Classe.new(
+    Site::String.new(
         url: "https://www.google.com",
-        every: 10*60 # Check every 10 minutes,
         test: __FILE__ == $0  # This is so you can run ruby mysites.rb to check your code ).update

-    c2 = Classe.new(
+    Site::String.new(
         url: "https://www.google.es",
-        every: 10*60 # Check every 10 minutes,
         test: __FILE__ == $0  # This is so you can run ruby mysites.rb to check your code ).update

 ## Extract part of the DOM first

-Basically, just make a new `sites/mysite.rb` using one of the two examples, below then overwrite the `get_content()` method.
+Basically, just make a new `sites-enabled/mysite.rb` using one of the two examples below then overwrite the `get_content()` method.

-Also override the `content_to_html()` method if you want to change how the new content will be showed to you.
+Also override the `to_html()` method if you want to change how the new content will be shown to you.

 You can use `@parsed_content` which is a Nokogiri parsed HTML document.